mat10d/TAPDANCE_NEPC/README.md

 	mysql > CREATE DATABASE tapdance;
 	mysql > QUIT;

+There is no need to redownload mysql and setup the mysql password each time.
+For any subsequent work, proceed with below instructions.

 #### Set up the Perl5 Database Interface driver for the MySQL database (DBD-mysql-4.050)

 	cpanm DBD::mysql